TABLE OF CONTENTS

 1. How to log in

-- Click on the link to log in Breece Cloud - https://new-demo.breecesystem.com/
+• Click on the link to log in Breece Cloud - Link will be provided during user registration.

 You are directed to the login page as shown below.